Cruder/in-the-box/README.md

 The drive range is 10 cm.

 The first step is to register the badges used using the RFID module.
-Copy [this code]() to identify the tags UID, following this fritzing schema:
+Copy [the code in the RFID/identify.ino](https://github.com/Cruder/in-the-box/blob/master/RFID/identify.ino) to identify the tags UID, following this fritzing schema:

 WIP - Fritzing